dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         DELETE FROM dbo.Blah WHERE Id = @Id;
     END

-First we need to define a class which represents the parameters for the stored procedure.
+First we need a class that represents the stored procedure parameters.
+The default parameter data type is a *string* / *VarChar* combination.
+So for our procedure which uses an integer, we need to explicitly state the parameter type is an integer **SqlDBType** and we can do this using the **ParameterDbType** attribute.
+If we do not specify the parameter type the framework will fall back to the **default** *string* / *VarChar* *DataType* .
+If the Stored procedure had multiple parameters then there would be multiple properties representing each one.

     internal class StoredProcedureWithParametersButNoReturnParameters
     {
+        [ParameterDbType(SqlDbType.Int)]
-        int Id { get; set; }
+        public int Id { get; set; }
     }

 The we can define the class which will represent the stored procedure and will use the parameters type define above as the **TParameters** type parameter.
 We also now need a constructor which takes a parameters argument of StoredProcedureWithParametersButNoReturnParameters.
 This just passes straight through to the base class which handles construction tasks.